 Finally, PCA embeddings are reported in the Supplementary Material to evaluate the effect of latent-spacing techniques when projected to a lower dimension via a linear function.

 \textbf{Weighted histogram-aware downsampling.} In this work, we extended the scheme proposed in \cite{barbato2021latent} by adding class weights inversely proportional to the class-frequency in the training dataset (see Sec.~\ref{sec:setup}).
-The goal of the proposed frequency-aware setup is to label only feature locations with a clear class assignment.
-This aims to reduce cross-talk between neighboring features of different classes, thus improving class discriminativeness at the latent space.
-We can observe this phenomenon in Fig.~\ref{fig:down}, where the label map downsampled via our frequency-aware schemes (middle and right) marks some features close to the edges of objects as \textit{unlabeled}, keeping only faithful features.
+Our goal is to provide labeling only to spatial locations in feature maps where a clear class association can be performed, by relying on a frequency-aware scheme.
+By doing so, we seek for the disentanglement of activations belonging to different classes, even when their feature vectors are neighbors in a given label map.
+This effect can be noted in Fig.~\ref{fig:down}, where our downsampling algorithms enhanced with frequency-awareness are able to identify some feature locations close to class edges as \textit{unlabeled} in the downsampled label map (middle and right), keeping only faithful features.
 As expected, class-weighting (right plot of Fig.~\ref{fig:down}) promotes rarer classes at the feature level compared to the version without it \cite{barbato2021latent} (middle plot of Fig.~\ref{fig:down}): for instance, compare the traffic sign (in yellow).
-This is confirmed by the class distribution of the downsampled segmentation maps (\ie, to match the spatial resolution of the latent space), reported in Fig.~\ref{fig:freq} for our weighted histogram-aware scheme, the previous un-weighted histogram-aware scheme of the conference version \cite{barbato2021latent} and the standard nearest neighbor.
+Further evidence of this can be found in the class distribution of segmentations maps (computed after their downsampling to the latent space spatial resolution), which we reported in Fig.~\ref{fig:freq} for our weighted histogram-aware scheme, the previous un-weighted histogram-aware scheme of the conference version \cite{barbato2021latent} and the standard nearest neighbor.
 In particular, the schemes based on histogram-awareness generally seldom preserve small object classes, promoting \textit{unlabeled} classification when discrimination between classes is uncertain.
 Our weighted histogram-aware scheme improves uniformity across rarer or smaller semantic categories, which were over-penalized by the previous approach \cite{barbato2021latent}, where all classes were treated equally, regardless of their occurrence.